Blog Title

 Date of Impact

-In this article, we’re going to talk about which schedule to use in a Time Impact Analysis (TIA) – a critical step to get right early on in the process for a fair and accurate analysis.
+In this article, we’re talking about which schedule to use in a Time Impact Analysis (TIA) – a critical step to get right early on in the process for a fair and accurate analysis.

 This schedule serves two purposes: